Ometria/ometria.react_native_sdk/README.md

 The easiest way to get Ometria into your ReactNative project is by using `npm install` or `yarn add`.

+Please note that this library does not support the new React Native architecture yet.
+If you created a new project with the new architecture, you need to switch back to the old one by running `RCT_NEW_ARCH_ENABLED=0 pod install` when installing pods on iOS and by setting `newArchEnabled=false` in `android/gradle.properties`.

 1. Install Ometria ReactNative package from `react-native-ometria` using `npm install react-native-ometria` or `yarn add react-native-ometria`

 Note: If you have issues with installing the library, please consider excluding the example from typescript config